emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 	* get-daemonset: Checks DaemonSet statuses
 	* get-apps: Retrieves application statuses and configurations
 	* send-mail: Sends the generated report via email.
-	* send-teams-notifications: Sends the alert notifications via teams and mail

 ### How to usage

 Clone or copy this repository on the ansible node